esmerek/terrific-zebra-dadb5/content/pages/index.md

       Fusion** is the magic that happens when an organization and our collective connect.
     actions:
-      - label: Let the magic happens
+      - label: Let the magic happen
         url: /contact
         style: button
   - title: Who we are